R3DRUN3/K8s-dev/README.md

 ## Repo Rationale
-Kubernetes is famous for being quite complex to learn and master, this repository contains tutorials to get you started with Kubernetes.
+Kubernetes is famous for being quite complex to learn and master, this repository contains scripts to get you started with Kubernetes.